-We recommend not wearing matching t-shirts in the airport.
-It is more likely that you will be "noticed" and possibly searched in customs if you are wearing matching shirts.
+The team in Puerto Rico recommends not wearing matching t-shirts in the airport.
+It is more likely that you will be searched in customs if you are wearing matching shirts.

 Culture Shock

 It may not seem like it, but culture shock is a big deal.
 Any time you experience another country, culture, people group, and way of living, it takes some adjusting.
 Not everyone experiences culture shock, but it's still important to recognize it and know how to deal with it.